25 of the Most Romantic Resorts That Will Make You Fall in Love All Over Again

 Best for: Couples who want to walk on the wild side

 Are you looking for a destination that’s a little more, well, sensual than the average resort?
-Then Hedonism II is the place for you.
+Then Hedonism II is the spot for you.
 This all-inclusive, clothing-optional resort in Negril, Jamaica, is one of the best places for partners to fall in love with each other all over again and connect on an intimate level.
 While you can be as “mild or wild” as you like, it’s definitely not the place to be shy!
 Rooms start in the hundreds and go up from there.
 Jamaica’s Seven Mile Beach, one of the best beaches in the world, is just a 10-minute drive from the resort, so make sure to swing by during your stay.

 - Gorgeous setting